-- A-1 Cloud Product Group: Cloud Flag [standard product], Classified Cloud Fraction [standard product], Cloud-Top Temperature and Height [standard product], Water Cloud Optical Thickness and Particle Effective Radius [standard product], Ice Cloud Optical Thickness [standard product], Water Cloud Geometrical Thickness [research product] - ✓ Collaboration with common subject C-1 is needed. - ✓ Comparison with algorithms and products such as MODIS and JPSS/VIIRS is desired. - ✓ Cloud Geometrical Thickness will be derived by O2A band, and used for the estimation of the downward long-wave radiation (A-3). - ✓ Effective preparation of validation data and analysis methods is needed with respect to time-space differences of satellite and in situ data. - ✓ Cooperation such as research partnerships, work sharing, and participation in workshops with EarthCARE, GPM, and GCOM-W1 is desired for investigating cloud radiative forcing. - ✓ Development using the SGLI polarization observation is encouraged. - ✓ Combined analysis with the numerical model through a radiative transfer model and extension to model assimilation is desired. - A-2 Aerosol Product Group: Aerosol over the Ocean [standard product], Land Aerosol by Near Ultra Violet [standard product], Aerosol by Polarization [standard product] - ✓ Algorithm development is needed with global applicability and considerations for aerosol locality, as well as the global applicability. - ✓ Contribution is needed in defining an aerosol candidate model and improving and validating the radiative transfer process for aerosol correction over the land and the ocean. - ✓ Comparisons of algorithms and products such as MODIS and JPSS/VIIRS are desired. - ✓ Effective algorithms for unifying the ocean and land algorithms and for estimating parameters such as aerosol size distribution and component ratio are desired for future studies. - ✓ For aerosol by polarization, including land aerosol estimation through SGLI polarization observation, collaboration with POLDER research and polarized radiative transfer research is desired. - ✓ The algorithm should be optimized to SGLI sensor performance and sensor operation characteristics - ✓ Cooperation with EarthCARE such as research partnerships, work sharing, and participation in workshops is desired for investigating cloud-aerosol interaction. - ✓ Combined analysis with a numerical model through a radiative transfer model and its extension to model assimilation are desired. - ✓ Cooperation with calibration activities such as vicarious calibration (C-3) is necessary. - A-3 Surface Radiation Flux Group: Short-Wave Radiation Flux [research product],
+- A-1 Cloud Product Group: Cloud Flag [standard product], Classified Cloud Fraction [standard product], Cloud-Top Temperature and Height [standard product], Water Cloud Optical Thickness and Particle Effective Radius [standard product], Ice Cloud Optical Thickness [standard product], Water Cloud Geometrical Thickness [research product] - ✓ Collaboration with common subject C-1 is needed. - ✓ Cloud Geometrical Thickness will be derived by $O_2A$ band, and used for the estimation of the downward long-wave radiation (A-3). - ✓ Effective preparation of validation data and analysis methods is needed with respect to time-space differences of satellite and in situ data. - ✓ Validation study of cloud coverage using the all-sky camera system which has been developed by JAXA is encouraged. - ✓ Validation planning in collaboration with EarthCARE PI team which has similar products is encouraged. - ✓ Cooperation such as research partnerships, work sharing, and participation in workshops with EarthCARE, GPM, and GCOM-W is desired for investigating the cloud radiative forcing by integrated analysis of the multiple satellite data. - ✓ Development using the SGLI polarization observation is encouraged. - ✓ Combined analysis with the numerical model through a radiative transfer model and extension to model assimilation is desired. - A-2 Aerosol Product Group: Aerosol over the Ocean [standard product], Land Aerosol by Near Ultra Violet [standard product], Aerosol by Polarization [standard product] - ✓ Algorithm development is needed with global applicability and considerations for aerosol locality, as well as the global applicability. - ✓ Contribution is needed in defining an aerosol candidate model and improving and validating the radiative transfer process for aerosol correction over the land and the ocean.

-Long-Wave Radiation Flux [research product]

-- ✓ On the basis of results from previous RA, JAXA will take initiatives in developing algorithms for the satellite-basis downward shortwave radiation. - ✓ Downward long-wave radiation will be estimated by using Cloud Geometrical Thickness. - ✓ Combined analysis with a numerical model through a radiative transfer model and its extension to model assimilation are desired. - ✓ Cooperation with products of cloud detection, cloud properties, aerosol properties, surface reflectance, and surface estimation by other sensors (e.g., AMSR-2) is needed. - ✓ Collaboration with a land flux site and in situ observation network such as an oceanic observation buoy is needed for validation.
+- ✓ Effective algorithms for unifying the ocean and land algorithms and for estimating parameters such as aerosol size distribution and component ratio are desired. - ✓ For aerosol by polarization, including land aerosol estimation through SGLI polarization observation, collaboration with POLDER research and polarized radiative transfer research is desired. - ✓ The algorithm should be optimized to SGLI sensor performance and sensor operation characteristics, and it is encouraged to consider correction of the sensor-oriented errors such as spectral response and polarization sensitivity and so on. - ✓ Cooperation with EarthCARE such as research partnerships, work sharing, and participation in workshops is desired for investigating cloud-aerosol interaction. - ✓ Synthetic analysis of SGLI and the geostationary satellite sensor, Himawari-8/AHI, is encouraged to enhance the merit of the SGLI sensor characteristics. - ✓ Combined analysis with a numerical model through a radiative transfer model and its extension to model assimilation are desired. - ✓ Cooperation with calibration activities such as vicarious calibration (C-3) is necessary. - A-3 Surface Radiation Flux Group: Short-Wave Radiation Flux [research product], Long-Wave Radiation Flux [research product] - ✓ On the basis of results from previous RA, JAXA will take initiatives in developing algorithms for the satellite-basis downward shortwave radiation. - ✓ Downward long-wave radiation will be estimated by using Cloud Geometrical Thickness. - ✓ Combined analysis with a numerical model through a radiative transfer model and its extension to model assimilation are desired. - ✓ Cooperation with products of cloud detection, cloud properties, aerosol properties, surface reflectance, and surface estimation by other sensors (e.g., AMSR-2) is needed. - ✓ Collaboration with a land flux site and in situ observation network such as an oceanic observation buoy is needed for validation.